 Another one I would say is treating their time in the business like an actual business.
 Tracking their money, having a schedule, having a standard, thinking about what your ideal client looks like, what do they do.
 Most people who get into the business act like an employee.
 They expect someone to tell them when to show up, what to do, they think they can only do 9 am to 5 pm.
 That mentality switch from employee to CEO will make it better for them because many people who come to real estate are not ex entrepreneurs, including myself.
 One example is taking responsibility for everything.
 If I end up not getting a deal and the client goes to another agent, I don’t blame them.
 I’ll look at myself and ask what could I have done better?
 What do I need to change?
 Do I need to talk to more people?
 Do I need to work on my communication?
 It forces you to build and fix all the mistakes you’ve been making to become better.
 When you do that over one, two, or three years, you start building your business a lot bigger and a lot faster.

 Marketing is huge.
 Marketing is the way people become aware of us and our brands.
 There’s so much you can do.
-Social media is one of the powerful tools because almost everybody is using it.
+Working with a social media strategy is one of the powerful tools because almost everybody is using it.
 Most people on the planet spend the majority of their time on their phones or the computer, and a lot of that time is spent on Facebook, YouTube, Instagram, and other popular social media applications.
 That’s one of the reasons I started doing it right away.
 But “something else people miss is the effect that video has.
 Video is powerful.”
 When I was a kid, we would watch the TV and if we saw somebody on it, we were like ‘Whoa!’.
 So you almost have that tremendous respect for that person.
 You see them as an expert, and there’d be an aura around that person.
 When I noticed this, I was sending people videos, it had the same effect.
 They viewed me as an expert.
 They respected me more.
 When I went to meet them, there was already a connection established because they had already seen me on video.
 They’d say ‘Oh I saw those two videos you made on how to price my home, it was really good.’
 It helped build trust and connection.

 Aside from social media, one of the best things I did when I was new was door-knocking and canvassing through phone calls.
 For a new agent who has more time than money, those are going to be two key ways for you to talk to people every day.
 When I was new, I knocked on 100 residential doors and 200 phone calls every day, six days a week.
 I ended up having 40-50 conversations every day.
 That sounds like a lot, but out of those numbers, only a small percentage will be interested.
 So social media combined with meeting people in real life will help stay you on top of mind.
 I built 200k followers on YouTube organically by producing content and never by running ads.